saman-barakat/saman-barakat.github.io/content/publication/performance-evaluation-of-list-iteration-methods-in-java-an-empirical-study/index.md

   - Saman A Barakat
   - Qusay I Sarhan
 doi: 10.15649/2346075X.467
-publication: "*Journal of Information and Computing Science*,Vol. 8, No. 3"
+publication: "*INNOVACIENCIA*,Vol. 6, No. 1"
 abstract: "Introduction: Lists are used in various software applications including web applications, desktop applications, and Internet of Things (IoT) applications to store different types of items (e.g. country name, product